spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 On .NET Framework Versions 4.7.2 and older, applications must opt in to enable the fix by setting the AppContext switch ""Switch.System.Windows.DoNotUsePresentationDpiCapabilityTier2OrGreater"" to ""false"".
 This switch can be set either in the registry or in the application - see the documentation for AppContext (https://msdn.microsoft.com/en-us/library/system.appcontext(v=vs.110).aspx).
 [646805,  PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3673]
 * Fixed an issue arising when refreshing a grouped collection view.
 While the groups are being rebuilt, they pass through a transient state where the subgroups are empty but the cached value for count still reports non-empty.
 A re-entrant call to get an item at a given index during this time will get ArgumentOutOfRangeException, even though index < count.
 [656948, PresentationFramework.dll, Bug, Build:3673]
 * Fixed a crash due to TaskCanceledException that can occur during shutdown of some WPF apps.
 Apps that continue to do work involving weak events or data binding after Application.Run() returns are known to be vulnerable to this crash.
 [668328,WindowsBase.dll, Bug, Build:3673]
+* Added support for ControllerFor UIAutomation property [503411, PresentationCore.dll, UIAutomationTypes.dll, Feature, Build:3694]
+* Fixed an issue where focus loops inside a WPF UserControl instead of breaking out of it under some hosting scenarios.
+[542626, PresentationCore.dll, PresentationFramework.dll, WindowFormsIntegration.dll, Bug, Build:3694]
+* Fixed an issue where dragging from a WPF application and dropping into an application that fails causes a crash in WPF.
+[685894, PresentationFramework.dll, Bug, Build:3694]
+* Fixed a crash when using "live sorting" and NewItemPlaceholderPosition.AtBeginning at the same time.
+[387603, PresentationFramework.dll, Bug, Build:3694]
+* Added support for SizeOfSet and PositionInSet UIAutomation properties, this change also provides defaults for some controls.
+[488213, PresentationCore.dll, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, UIAutomationClient.dll, UIAutomationTypes.dll, Feature, Build:3694]
+* Scrolling panels now honor the system setting for mouse wheel to "scroll by screen".
+[586801, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, Bug, Build:3694]
+* Tooltips now show underneath controls when keyboard focused, Ctrl+Shift+F10 dismisses/reshows tooltips.
+[614397, PresentationFramework.dll, System.Windows.Controls.Ribbon.dll, Feature, Build:3694]

 ## WorkFlow

 * We have modified the hashing algorithm used to generate XOML file checksums when building projects with XOML files.
 If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switch: Switch.System.Workflow.ComponentModel.UseLegacyHashForXomlFileChecksum.
 Note that this AppContext switch applies to the MSBuild process, so must be specified in the ""config path"" of the MSBuild.Exe that is used to perform the builds.
 [531054, System.Workflow.Runtime.dll, Bug, Build:3621]
 * We have modified the hashing algorithm used to calculate keys to internal in-memory caches.
 If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switches: Switch.System.Workflow.Runtime.UseLegacyHashForWorkflowDefinitionDispenserCacheKey Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey.
-[532505, System.Workflow.Runtime.dll, Bug, Build:3621]"
+[532505, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Fixed default hashing algorithm that help debugging symbols has changed.
 If you encounter problems with breakpoints in the workflow designer not being hit when expected, you may have a mismatch of hashing algorithms between MSBuild and the project being debugged.
 The following AppContext switch can be specified for MSBuild.exe and the project being debugged to help alleviate the problem.
 Switch.System.Activities.UseLegacyHashForDebuggerSymbols If this switch has a value of ""true"", then the default hashing algorithm for pre-4.7.2 versions of .NET are used.
 If the value of the switch is ""false"", the newer default hashing algorithm is used.
 [537692, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Previously, under extreme usage conditions (high volume of connections to MSDTC), it was possible for a CriticalSection to be held by a single thread indefinitely, resulting in the need to restart the process.
 This problem has been resolved.
 In addition, some object caches that would help performance in multi-threaded scenarios were not taken advantage of correctly.
 This has been resolved.
 [540812, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Fixed an accessibility problem to enable connector label reading on workflow designer [604810, System.Activities.Presentation.dll, Bug, Build:3646]